Red Sox vs. Guardians Player Props Betting Odds

 Ramírez Stats

-- Ramirez has 57 hits with 16 doubles, two triples, six home runs and 25 walks.
-He has driven in 30 runs with five stolen bases.
+- Ramirez has 16 doubles, two triples, six home runs, 25 walks and 30 RBI (58 total hits).
+He has stolen five bases.

 Ramírez Recent Games